-Division of Professional Studies Associate Dean: Deborah Beall Department Chair: Jennifer O'Hara management, customer service, office management, administrative support, and hospitality.
+Division of Professional Studies Associate Dean: Deborah Beall Department Chair: Jennifer O'Hara

+The (AAS) career program in Business Administration offers an excellent opportunity for students looking for employment following graduation with an Associate's degree.
+This program enables students to develop the proficiencies necessary for entry-level employment in fields such as marketing, sales, management, customer service, office management, administrative support, and hospitality.
 The career program offers a range of program requirements and electives for entrepreneurs who want to develop the skills to start and manage a small business.
 While most of the coursework is centered on general business subjects, the diversity of liberal arts courses allows students a deeper understanding of business associates, customers, and others.